 I vividly remember the night I decided I NEEDED the aforementioned co-sleeper, and the triumph I felt when my emergency 9 p.m. trip was a success.
 I made my husband set it up then and there.
 We had a modicum of success with this — as long as I lay in my own bed holding his hand.
 Needy little bugger.

 After finally moving him into his real crib, there was a baby sleep regression.
 Obviously the crib mattress was too hard for our sweet little cherub’s delicate constitution.
 I pranced out to get him a cushioned mattress cover.
 The cashiers at Babies ‘R’ Us took up a collection for my next visit.

-At present we have a king-sized bed in our room, queen- and twin-sized mattresses in the preschooler’s room, and a crib in the nursery.
+At present we have a king-sized bed in our room, queen- and twin-sized mattresses in the preschooler’s room on the floor, and a crib in the nursery.
 The pack and play we bought before we even had children lays dormant.
 I’m quite certain our kids have actually flipped us off every time we’ve tried to put them to sleep in it.
 The rejected queen box spring is in the barn.
 There’s another twin-sized mattress in the basement.